Jeremy Belknap: Early life

-Belknap was born in Boston, Massachusetts, the son of a tanner.
+Belknap was born in Boston, Province of Massachusetts Bay, the son of a tanner.
 His uncle was Mather Byles, one of New England's intellectual leaders.
 Belknap was baptized by the historian Thomas Prince, another leading figure of 18th-century New England.
 He was educated at the Boston Latin School and Harvard College, where he graduated in 1762.
 In 1764 he moved to Portsmouth, New Hampshire, where he "kept the school" and studied theology with Samuel Haven (Harvard College class of 1749).
 In 1767 he began his ministry in Dover, New Hampshire, where he would spend twenty years at the Congregational Church.

-He also married that year, and acquired a house in Dover.
+He also married that year and acquired a house in Dover.

 After the Battle of Lexington in 1775 some units of the Dover militia were called out to support the Siege of Boston.
-Belknap accompanied them, and remained through the next winter as chaplain to the New Hampshire troops involved with the siege.
+Belknap accompanied them and remained through the next winter as chaplain to the New Hampshire troops involved with the siege.